ErikBlomquist/korkenxyz-blog/content/posts/ansible-remotely.md

 ---
-title: "Erik's Blog Week 25"
+title: "How To Run Ansible Playbooks Remotely"
 date: 2019-04-05T10:11:03-07:00
 draft: false
 tags: ["Erik Blomquist", "BEATS", "Week 25"]
 ---

-## How To Run Ansible Playbooks Remotely
 Ansible is a great automation platform that allows you to control and configure multiple instances from your local machine without having to login to them.

 - [Pre-req](#pre-req)